-Being a member of a co-working space can transform your working day – being the in between to sole trading and working for an agency.
-You can easily achieve the feeling of support when you need it, alongside quiet time when required.
+Being a member of a co-working space can transform your working day – being the in-between to sole trading and working for an agency.
+You can quickly achieve the feeling of support when you need it, alongside quiet time when required.
 Many of our own Shillington New York design graduates go on to freelance or start boutique studios and benefit from this type of workspace.

 For creatives working in NYC, there is a whole host of options to choose from when it comes to co-working.
 Here we pick out our favourites to help you make the decision:

 1. Bat Haus

 Located in Brooklyn, and pitched as being "Not a café.
 Not your bed." – A mantra we feel perfectly encapsulates the concept of co-working, Bat Haus is somewhere between smart and casual.
 With an emphasis on community, reflected in its long communal workbenches, creatives from all manner of disciplines are invited to share resources and space.
 Prices start from $25 per day.

 Designed with freelancers, entrepreneurs and small businesses in mind, Brooklyn Desks provides a space that’s professional but creative.
 Situated in the Bushwick area of NYC, the independently owned office share and co-working hub have everything you need to make your business a success.
 Prices start from $179 per month for limited membership.

 For "workspace with vibe" it doesn’t get much vibier than Bar Works.
 The building itself was once the hangout spot of celebrities such as Ernest Hemingway and Alfred Hitchcock, now transformed into a co-working experience for creative professionals.
 Membership starts from $250 per month for two days of usage per week.

 For somewhere slightly less urban, this Brooklyn-based workspace is located in the heart of Ditmas Park.
 Members are provided access to all the amenities they require, alongside the opportunity to become part of a community of writers, editors, bloggers and other creative professionals.
 Membership is $200 per month.